Jersey City to Manhattan

 There are some great eats around this area.
 One of our favorite post-park eateries is Shake Shack’s Battery Park location.
-It’s only a few blocks from the playgrounds I mentioned and it’s just around the corner from the movie theater.
+Did you know it’s only a few blocks from the playgrounds I mentioned?
 Plus, there is plenty of outdoor seating, so it’s perfect for beautiful summer and fall days.
 They offer everything you want from a Shake Shack, including burgers, fries and those yummy milkshakes.
 There is also a Blue Smoke located in Battery Park, as well.
 The famous BBQ restaurant boasts menu favorites like fried chicken and ribs.
 They also offer a kids menu featuring mac and cheese, ribs and grilled cheese (plus dessert!).
 If you feel like walking a little bit, I highly-recommend Luke’s Lobster, located on William Street in the Financial District.
 It’s a nice walk from the ferry and the lobster rolls are delicious.